agnescameron/teaching-site/_posts/2020-02-10-any-requests.md

 permalink: /class3/
 categories: [HTTP]
 tags: [history, network infrastructure, security]
-description: this week we'll talk about requests and APIs, and the history of the net.
+description: this week we'll talk about requests and APIs, and some moments in internet history.
+We'll learn to use some command line tools, and talk about some interesting uses of data.
-assignment: make a website that changes based on calls to a remote API.
+assignment: make an interface to a remote API.
+readings:
 ---

 >*"Not everyone on the web is looking for practical information.
 Some look to remove the fork from the dinner table and set it into a frame of their own devising.
 Some pay homage to the fork as it is.
 Some treat the web not as a shopping mall, but as a spiritual realm."*